 - Alternative resolutions

-- Impact of the post-grant process on FTO opinions
+- Relation of post-grant proceedings to FTO opinions

 The panel will review these and other crucial issues: